ManlyElectronics/DomainTracker/README.md

 # Domain Tracker

-A PHP-based domain management tool.
+A PHP-based domain management tool for tracking and organizing domains with custom properties.

-Fetch and saves domain information, DNS records, and with custom properties to local json file.
+Fetches and stores WHOIS data, DNS records (A, AAAA, MX, CNAME, TXT), and allows grouping domains using customizable property tags - all stored locally in JSON files.

 ![Domain Tracker Screenshot](Screenshot%202025-10-15%20181055.png)
+*Screenshot showing domain tracking with property management, sortable columns, and field visibility controls*

 ## Features